Skip to content

 Dishwasher vs Handwashing Economics

-Modern Energy Star dishwashers use less water than handwashing (4-5 gallons per cycle vs 20+ gallons for handwashing daily dishes).
-Plus saved time — 15-30 minutes daily for handwashing versus 5 minutes loading/unloading.
-When time value counted, dishwasher wins substantially over multi-year periods.
-The calculator quantifies specific savings including direct cost (water, electricity, detergent) plus time value.
-Most households find dishwasher saves 1,500-5,000 over 10 years once time cost included.
+Modern Energy Star dishwashers use less water than handwashing (roughly 15-19 litres per cycle versus 75+ litres for handwashing daily dishes).
+There's also a time component: 15-30 minutes daily for handwashing versus roughly 5 minutes loading and unloading the machine.
+Once time value is counted, the multi-year gap widens substantially.
+The calculator quantifies direct cost (water, electricity, detergent) plus time value.
+Typical inputs produce savings in the range of 1,500-5,000 over 10 years once time cost is included.

 Typical Cost Comparison